swup swup Accessibility Plugin

 • Announce page visits to screenreaders by reading the new page title

-• Focus the main content area after swapping out the content
+• Restore focus after swapping out the content

 • Skip animations for users with a preference for reduced motion